 where $V_A$ and $v_x$ are defined in \eqref{def:vandemonde} and \eqref{eq:v vector}.
 Similarly, for $\nu,\nu_0\in(0,+\infty)$ and $|\nu-\nu_0|\leq 1$,

 The constant multipliers in the upper bounds are free of $x$ and $A$, but depend on $c_N$. \end{lemma}

-Lemma \ref{lem:GP flat} provides an example of flat limits of radial basis function interpolation, a topic with extended literature, studied over twenty years, see for instance \cite{driscoll2002interpolation,lee2015study}.
-The general idea is that for smooth enough kernels (i.e. Mat\'{e}rn covariance functions in our case) and unisolvent set $A$ with respect to some family of polynomials, the limit of equation (\ref{eq:krig}) is equal to the limit of polynomial interpolation within that family.
-With this in mind, we discuss the conditions of Lemma \ref{lem:GP flat}.
-For $A$ to be a norming set of a polynomial space, its cardinality has to be at least the dimension of this polynomial space.
-The covariance function $K(\cdot,\cdot)$ of the Mat\'{e}rn process with regularity $\alpha$ belongs to $C^{2\underline{\alpha}}$, i.e., it is $\underline{\alpha}$ times differentiable in both covariates.
-Intuitively, the polynomial space describing the local behavior of Mat\'{e}rn covariance function is of order $\underline{\alpha}$, which requires the set $A$ to be a norming set on $\mathscr{P}_{\underline{\alpha}}([0,1]^d)$.
+Lemma \ref{lem:GP flat} provides an example of flat limits in radial basis function interpolation, a topic with a long-standing literature spanning over twenty years, see for instance \cite{driscoll2002interpolation,lee2015study}.
+The general idea is that, for sufficiently smooth kernels (i.e. Mat\'{e}rn covariance functions in our case) and an unisolvent set $A$ with respect to a given family of polynomials, the limit of equation (\ref{eq:krig}) coincides with the limit of polynomial interpolation within that family.
+With this in mind, we now discuss the conditions of Lemma \ref{lem:GP flat}.
+For $A$ to serve as a norming set of a polynomial space, its cardinality has to be at least equal to the dimension of the polynomial space.
+The covariance function $K(\cdot,\cdot)$ of the Mat\'{e}rn process with regularity $\alpha$ belongs to $C^{2\underline{\alpha}}$, i.e. it is $\underline{\alpha}$ times differentiable in each covariate.
+Intuitively, the polynomial space describing the local behavior of Mat\'{e}rn covariance function is of order $\underline{\alpha}$, which requires the set $A$ to be a norming set for $\mathscr{P}_{\underline{\alpha}}([0,1]^d)$.